When it comes to dividing up assets on divorce, pension rights can turn out to be one of the most valuable elements – and often the most overlooked.

 Arguably the issues and complexities involved with pensions in a divorce make this the most significant area of financial planning for individuals, where obtaining specialist, qualified advice is a ‘must’.
 Having an appropriate, suitably qualified expert working alongside the legal advice is likely to be worth its weight in gold.

-We can help in this complex and personal field of financial planning – call us on 01273 774855 or email us by clicking here.
+We can help in this complex and personal field of financial planning – get in touch.